E070: Interview with Tim Turner with CQPO

 EC 039: Applying Lean Six Sigma to a Nonprofit Fundraiser Conference

-In this podcast, I read my chapter contribution to my latest book called “Lean Six Sigma for Good: Lessons from the Gemba (Volume 1)” My chapter is called “Applying Lean Six Sigma to a Nonprofit Fundraiser Conference.”
-You can also download this chapter as a PDF file There are 4 other chapters in the book,
+In this podcast, I read my chapter contribution to my latest book called “Lean Six Sigma for Good: Lessons from the Gemba (Volume 1)“ My chapter is called “Applying Lean Six Sigma to a Nonprofit Fundraiser Conference.”
+You can also download this chapter as a PDF file or watch the video at https://www.youtube.com/watch?v=0xHI_uxbc3g There are 8

 EC 037: Lean Six Sigma for Good – Interview with Iowa Lean Consortium Radio